ungoogled-software/ungoogled-chromium/BUILDING.md

 ### macOS

 **NOTE**: There is no official maintainer for this platform.
-If there is a problem, please submit a pull request or issue.
+If there is a problem, please submit a pull request or issue (after checking the status page in the Wiki first).

 Tested on macOS 10.11-10.13